tBaxter/another-rodeo/src/pages/bikes/cork-bar-ends.md

 thumb: installed.jpeg

 ---
-  {% figure img_path thumb "A not-great pic of an installed cork bar-end." %}

 Making your own custom handlebar plugs from wine corks is a nice and easy way of recycling an old cork or two while showing some individuality.